Home - Bookapy Book Preview

 “You believe him to be her agent?”
 Traskis asked.

-“I do not as yet know, yet there is darkness in Silvak and it remains to be seen as to how he deals with it.”
+“I do not as yet know, yet there is darkness in Silvak, and how he deals with it remains to be seen.”

 “A Human to deal with Human problems,” Annos chuckled.
 “The goddess has a sense of humour.”